Heinkel He 100: He 100 V8

+He 100 V9

 V9 was also completed and armed, but was used solely for crash testing and was "tested to destruction".

+He 100 V10

-V10 was originally to suffer a similar fate, but instead ended up being given the racing wings and canopy of the V8 and displayed in the German Museum in Munich as the record-setting "He 112U".
+V10 was originally to suffer a similar fate as the V9, but instead ended up being given the racing wings and canopy of the V8 and displayed in the German Museum in Munich as the record-setting "He 112U".
 It was later destroyed in a bombing attack.